AlmartDev/Demo-package/README.md

 git@github.com:AlmartDev/demo-package.git
 ```
 and then click the import button.
 the package will be imported to your project.
-So, to use the files into the package just include something like ```#include "../yourpackage/yourfile.h"``` and then you can use all the stuff into the package.

   ## Import package window
   ![Package importer](https://github.com/AlmartDev/InsiderEngine/blob/f47896e5379fa23e052a660aec5953c153331164/Screenshots/ImportPackageWindow.png)

   ## What is a ```.PACK``` file?
   If you wanna create your own package, you can create a ```.pack``` file to make insider engine now more stuff about your package.
-Look at ```demo-       package.pack``` to see the sample file.
+Look at ```demo-package.pack``` to see the sample file.
 First line should be the package name, then the version, and a short description.
 Example:
   ```
 demo-package
 1.0.0
-Hi, this is the sample package to import into your insider engine project
+with demo package you can see how insider engine packages work
   ```
 # Package version
  - 1.0.1